syncfusion-content/xamarin-docs/Xamarin/SfSchedule/restricted-hours-and-dates.md

 # Restricted Hours And Dates

-You cab restrict the timeslots and certain month cells using `Non-Accessible Blocks` and `BlackOutDates` properties in the respective view settings of schedule
+You can restrict the timeslots and certain month cells using `NonAccessibleBlocks` and `BlackOutDates` properties in the respective view settings of schedule

 ## Non-Accessible blocks